-My preferred format is the short story, flash fiction in particular (to write a complete story in less than 1000 words can be extremely challenging!)
-Fortunately, I have been reasonably successful with my short stories.
+Now my preferred format is the short story, flash fiction in particular (to write a complete story in less than 1000 words can be extremely challenging!).
+Fortunately, I have been reasonably successful with my short/flash stories.
 Here is a list of my ACHIEVEMENTS.

 You can find my published novels and short story books in the NOVELS/SHORT STORIES section.